Code-Screen/Code-Screen.github.io/docs/results.md

 # Viewing Results

-Once we have completed our analysis on a candidate's submission for one of your tests, we will send you an email stating whether the candidate passed or failed the test.
+Once we have completed our analysis of a candidate's submission for one of your tests, we will send you an email stating whether the candidate passed or failed the test.
 This email will also contain a link to view more details about the result.